-Stow your hand luggage in the overhead locker if at all possible – this will give you much more room to stretch out when in your seat.
-Keep objects in your seat pocket to a minimum for the same reason - your bottle of water, facial spritz and a magazine, tablet or e-reader should be all you need to keep to hand; the rest can go overhead.
+Stow your hand luggage in the overhead locker if possible – this will give you much more room to stretch out when in your seat.
+Keep objects in your seat pocket to a minimum for the same reason.
+Your bottle of water, facial spritz and a magazine, tablet or e-reader should be all you need to keep to hand – the rest can go overhead.

-Be sure to hydrate to keep discomfort from cabin air to a minimum.
-By all means get your flight off to a relaxing start with a glass of wine, but remember that alcohol, caffeine and sugary soft drinks are very dehydrating.
-Sipping water, juice or herbal teas throughout the flight will help you stay fresh; a spritz of water or a drop of moisturiser will help your face and hands stay comfortable too.
+Stay hydrated to keep discomfort from cabin air to a minimum.
+By all means get your flight off to a relaxing start with a glass of wine, but remember that alcohol, caffeine and sugary soft drinks can be dehydrating.
+Sipping water, juice or herbal teas throughout the flight will help you stay fresh – a spritz of water or a drop of moisturiser will help your face and hands stay comfortable too.